mehmoodulhaq570/Book-Loan-Management-System/README.md

 To set up and run the Book Loan Management System:

-1. Download the project from the GitHub repository: [GitHub Link](https://github.com/your-username/your-repository)
+1. Download the project from the GitHub repository.

 2. Extract the contents of the provided ZIP file.